TrimarcJake/BlueTuxedo/README.md

 # BlueTuxedo
-A tiny tool built to find and fix common misconfigurations in Active Directory-Integrated DNS.
+A tiny tool built to find and fix common misconfigurations in Active Directory-Integrated DNS (and a little DHCP as a treat).

 ## How can BlueTuxedo help you?
 [Read the slides from WWHF.](https://github.com/TrimarcJake/BlueTuxedo/blob/main/ADI%20DNS%20-%20No%20demo.pptx)

 [Watch the presentation from BSidesCharm.](https://www.hub.trimarcsecurity.com/post/ad-dns-a-match-made-in-heck)

 ## Quick Start:
 ``` powershell